bozsahin/ccglab-database/README.md

 # ccglab-grammars
-sample grammars and models written in CCGlab, for linguistic analyses, modeling, training, etc.
+sample grammars and models written in CCGlab, for linguistic analyses, computational modeling.